 Blue Buffalo Wilderness Rocky Mountain Recipe Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Blue Buffalo Wilderness Rocky Mountain Recipe product line includes 9 grain-free dry dog foods.
+The Blue Buffalo Wilderness Rocky Mountain Recipe product line includes the 8 grain-free dry dog foods listed below.

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat was selected to represent the other products in the line for this review.
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult with Red Meat was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult with Red Meat

 Dry Dog Food